Benefits of Breastfeeding

 breastfeeding benefits perelel mom multi support pack

-1. Breastmilk Has Nutrients1
+1. Breastmilk has nutrients

 There are three distinct stages of breastmilk production: colostrum, transitional milk and mature milk.

-Colostrum
+• Colostrum

 Colostrum, the very first milk your body produces, is often yellow or orange in color and lasts for up to five days after your baby is born.
 Colostrum is extremely nutrient-dense, and contains everything your baby needs in the first few days of life.
 It has two times as much protein and four times as much zinc as regular breastmilk.
 It is also lower in fat and sugar, which makes it easy for your baby to digest.
 (Hence the constant diapers!)
 The nutrients and antibodies in colostrum also support healthy immune system development and provide protection from infections.
 And, since the flow of colostrum is slow, it helps babies learn to suck, swallow and breathe while feeding.

-Transitional Milk
+• Transitional Milk

 “Transitional milk” is a term used to describe the breastmilk your body produces as mature breastmilk gradually replaces colostrum.
 It begins about four days after birth and lasts about two weeks.

-Mature Milk
+• Mature Milk

 “Mature milk” describes the breastmilk that lasts from approximately 14 days after birth until you are done producing milk.

 Perhaps the most miraculous thing about breastmilk is that your body will naturally adjust its composition to match your baby’s evolving nutrient needs.
-As your baby breastfeeds, his or her saliva signals to your body what it needs, and your body responds by adjusting its nutrient profile accordingly.2
+As your baby breastfeeds, his or her saliva signals to your body what it needs, and your body responds by adjusting its nutrient profile accordingly.1

-1. Breastmilk Has Antibodies
+1. Breastmilk has antibodies

 With your baby’s very first sips of breastmilk, he or she is already building immunity—colostrum is filled with white blood cells that give way to antibodies, which strengthen your baby's immune system and protect him or her from infection.